Shabbir Ali: Club career

-As a footballer, Shabbir Ali was rated as the best player in India during the 1970s and 1980s.
-Arguably the finest striker of his time, Shabbir was a prolific goal scorer both at the national and international level.
+As a footballer, Ali was rated as the best player in India during the 1970s and 1980s.
+Arguably the finest striker of his time, Ali was a prolific goal scorer both at the national and international level.
 He rose to fame at a very early age when he captained India to win the Asian Youth championships in Bangkok jointly with Iran in 1974, a performance which even earned praise from the then Prime Minister, Indira Gandhi.

-After playing with Tata Sports Club in Bombay for a few years, Shabbir Ali was lured away by the top Calcutta club, East Bengal in the late seventies.
+After playing with Tata Sports Club in Bombay for a few years, Ali was lured away by the top Calcutta club, East Bengal in the late seventies.
 Later he joined Mohammedan Sporting and took the club to a great height before retiring from the same club in the mid-1980s.

-During his captaincy, in 1983–84, the club won 9 trophies including back to back wins in Indian Federation Cup.
+During his captaincy, in 1983–84, the club won nine trophies including back to back wins in Indian Federation Cup.
 Later in his playing days, he went to Bangladesh to play for Dhaka First Division League side Dhaka Victoria Sporting, where he stayed for a season only.

-Shabbir Ali scored 23 goals in international matches and remains one of India's all-time top scorers, ahead of Chuni Goswami, Pradip Kumar Banerjee, Inder Singh and Baichung Bhutia among others.
-In the 1976 Merdeka international football tournament in Kuala Lumpur, Shabbir Ali scored a hat-trick against Indonesia in the first 35 minutes.
-Only five footballers in India have scored an international hat-trick; of those, Shabbir Ali's is the fastest.
+Ali scored 16 goals in international matches and remains one of India's all-time top scorers, ahead of Chuni Goswami, Pradip Kumar Banerjee, Inder Singh and among others.
+In the 1976 Merdeka international football tournament in Kuala Lumpur, Ali scored a hat-trick against Indonesia in the first 35 minutes.
+Only twelve footballers in India have scored an international hat-trick; of those, Ali's is the fastest.

 On his 65th birthday, Ali said, "Whatever I have become today because of football.
 Before retiring I was thinking I got everything from football.
 Now I have to give something back to the game.
 So, that is why I became a coach.
 Before retiring in 1987, I was player-cum-coach of Mohammedan Sporting.
 In 1988–89, I have pursued a diploma from NIS."

 International career

 For 12 years between 1972 and 1984, Ali was an automatic choice with the national team of India, be it Asian Youth, Asian Games, pre-Olympics, Asian Cup, Merdeka Cup tournament, Nehru Gold Cup, King's Cup or any other goodwill tour.
 He also captained India in Asian Youth, pre-Olympics, Nehru Cup, Merdeka and King's Cup tournaments.
 He gained fame when Arun Ghosh managed India U-20 team under his captaincy, went on to share the 1974 AFC Youth Championship title with Iran-20, in which he scored five goals.

 One of his best moments came in the 1976 Merdeka international football tournament in Kuala Lumpur, where he scored a hat-trick against Indonesia within the first 35 minutes.
-Among Indians who have scored a hat-trick, Shabbir Ali's was the fastest.
+Among Indians who have scored a hat-trick, Ali's was the fastest.

-He also appeared in 1976 Jasson Cup held in Afghanistan, with Indian team managed by Jarnail Singh.
+He also appeared in the 1976 Jasson Cup held in Afghanistan, with Indian team managed by Jarnail Singh.
 He played over 100 international matches for India and scored 30 goals from 1974 to per match.